Editor’s Note: this post was originally published on November 19, 2014 and has been updated for accuracy and comprehensiveness as of August 17, 2017.

 Another premier example of a tiered program is Starbucks Rewards.
 The Starbuck’s rewards program is consistently regarded as the leader of in-store loyalty programs.

 To enroll in the program, customers must register for a Starbucks card or download the rewards app.
-Once they have registered they are able to collect “stars” by paying for purchases with the card or the app.
+Once they have registered, they are able to collect “Stars” by paying for purchases with the card or the app.
 This is genius because it reduces the amount of transaction fees that Starbucks pays while making transactions easier for customers.

 Costing Starbucks next to nothing to offer, this reward is viewed by many as a prestigious measurement of social status.
-This card makes a customer feel entitled and special and is a great way for Starbucks to increase visibility, making the value of this reward double-sided.
+The card makes a customer feel entitled and special, and is a great way for Starbucks to increase visibility.
+In these ways, the value of this reward is truly double-sided.

 In summary, tiered programs are a great way to differentiate your program.
 They provide a number of benefits like increasing customer engagement, controlling expenses, and offering targeted rewards.

-Above all, it is important to remember that tiered programs are a great way to enhance a program, not start it.
-If you are looking to start a program, there are many great resources available to help you get off the ground running, and when you do you’ll be well prepared to start designing your own amazing tiered strategy.
+Above all, though, it is important to remember that tiered programs are a great way to enhance a program - not start it.
+If you are looking to start a program, there are many great resources available to help you hit the ground running, and when you do you’ll be well prepared to start designing your own amazing tiered strategy.